htimur/htimur.github.io/_posts/2016-03-03-tailing_the_mongodb_oplog_on_sharded_clusters_with_scala_and_akka_streams.markdown

 But unfortunately it's not applicable to `ActorPublisher` source and `ActorSubscriber` sink components, so in case of `failovers` and `rollbacks` our `Source` will not be able to recover properly.

-There is already an issue opened in github, [#16916](https://github.com/akka/akka/issues/16916) which is covering the issue and I hope it'll be fixed soon.
+There is already an issue opened in github, [#16916](https://github.com/akka/akka/issues/16916) I hope it'll be fixed soon.

 As an alternative you could also consider a totally different approach suggested in the article [Pitfalls and Workarounds for Tailing the Oplog on a MongoDB Sharded Cluster](https://www.mongodb.com/blog/post/pitfalls-and-workarounds-for-tailing-the-oplog-on-a-mongodb-sharded-cluster).